 The Company has performed an assessment of its going concern in the light of current economic conditions and all available information about future risks and uncertainties.
 The projections have been prepared covering the Company's future performance, capital, and liquidity.
-The impact of COVID-19 may continue to evolve, and the projections show that the company has ample resources to continue its operational existence and based on this assessment, BFM Board of Directors are of the view that the going concern position remains largely unaffected and unchanged as at 31 December 2020.
+The impact of COVID-19 may continue to evolve, and the projections show that the company has ample resources to continue its operational existence and based on this assessment, BFM Board of Directors are of the view that the going concern position remains largely unaffected and unchanged as at 31 December 2021.
 Considering the above, this Financial Statements have been appropriately prepared on a going concern basis.
+This information has not been subject to audit by external auditors.